 It is, therefore, of utmost importance for educators to stay constantly up-to-date with the current trends and advancements in STEM learning.

-One effective way to enhance the students’ interest in STEM is to organize a number of field trips.
+One effective way to enhance the student’s interest in STEM is to organize several field trips.
 Since STEM is an application-based curriculum, the principles taught here are applied in many scientific fields and major industries across the world.

 Many organizations especially in the UK, are well-known for the science camps and STEM summer schools they organize for enthusiastic young students.

 These organizations work on a non-profit basis and have tie-ups with many renowned industries and state-of-the-art research facilities in and around the UK.
 They allow students to visit these places to gain hands-on experience with current scientific research.

 The students also get to interact with scientists and industry professionals working in various fields of STEM.
 They get to explore a number of these fields, while also interacting with other students, from all over the world, who have similar interests.

 This exercise helps them realize their passion and gain the confidence to cement their careers in the STEM sector.